VinodAnbalagan/VinodAnbalagan/README.md

 - Data Visualization Techniques

 ---
+## 🌟 About Me
+I have a Master’s in Engineering in Electronics and Computers, which has given me a solid technical foundation.
+I’m now channeling my skills into IT, Cybersecurity, Data Analytics, and Machine Learning.
+I thrive in roles that challenge me to learn, adapt, and apply technology to make a meaningful impact.

 ## 🤝 Get in Touch
 I'm always open to collaboration, feedback, and discussions.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vinod-anbalagan/) or check out my projects below!